 Another form of on-deck batter interference may happen on a pitched or thrown ball.
 Let’s take the example of a wild pitch with a runner on first base.
 If the ball contacts the on-deck batter but the catcher, in retrieving the ball, has no chance to get an out at 2b on the runner, there is no interference.
 If, however, R1 tries to advance to 3b and now the umpire rules the catcher had a reasonable opportunity to throw R1 out at 3b, then interference should be called.

 Although it does not happen often the on-deck batter could commit interference in her efforts to direct a teammate attempting to score.
 The rule books allow the on-deck batter to leave the on-deck circle to help a scoring runner.
 But the ultimate responsibility lies with the on-deck batter to not impede any fielder from making a reasonable play, whether the play is on the scoring runner or any other runner.

 The basic principles of batter interference are:

-• The area in front of and over home plate belongs to the batter until the pitch touches the catcher’s glove
+• The areas in front of and over home plate belong to the batter until the pitch touches the catcher’s glove

 • That area belongs to the catcher after the pitch is caught.